nirgoldberg/ms-taxonomies-sync/README.md

 ## Contributing

-Should you have a patch or an issue with *Multisite Categories Sync* core, you can contribute this back to the code.
+Should you have a patch or an issue with *Multisite Taxonomies Sync* core, you can contribute this back to the code.
 Please create a new github issue with as much information as possible.